diegomanuel/binance-to-google-sheets/README.md

 The only _sensitive scopes_ according to **Google** are:
 * `script.external_request` :: Needed to **fetch data from Binance API** into the spreadsheet (GET requests only).
 * `script.scriptapp` :: Needed to **install and run 3 triggers** to keep data updated in the spreadsheet (every 1, 5 and 10 minutes).

-The script, and in the end, myself, don't need/want/wish any personal information like name, email and so on.
-**I am firmly committed to honor this pact from now and forever!**

 **NOTE:** This is an _open-source_ project, so you will always be available to keep and eye to the code and audit it.
 If you have any concerns, please feel free to open a ticket in the [issues](https://github.com/diegomanuel/binance-to-google-sheets/issues) section or email me.